joyent/conch-api/docs/modules/Conch::Route::JSONSchema.md

 Gets meta information about all JSON Schemas in a particular type series.

+Optionally accepts the following query parameter:

+- `active_only` (default `0`): set to `1` to only query for JSON Schemas that have not been deactivated.

 - Controller/Action: ["get\_metadata" in Conch::Controller::JSONSchema](../modules/Conch%3A%3AController%3A%3AJSONSchema#get_metadata)
 - Response: [response.json#/$defs/JSONSchemaDescriptions](../json-schema/response.json#/$defs/JSONSchemaDescriptions)

 ### `GET /json_schema/:json_schema_type/:json_schema_name`

 Gets meta information about all JSON Schemas in a particular type and name series.

+Optionally accepts the following query parameter:

+- `active_only` (default `0`): set to `1` to only query for JSON Schemas that have not been deactivated.

 - Controller/Action: ["get\_metadata" in Conch::Controller::JSONSchema](../modules/Conch%3A%3AController%3A%3AJSONSchema#get_metadata)
 - Response: [response.json#/$defs/JSONSchemaDescriptions](../json-schema/response.json#/$defs/JSONSchemaDescriptions)